List of Teen Titans (TV series) characters: Fang

 Fang (voiced by Will Friedle) is a spider-like mutant and Kitten's boyfriend.
 He is human from the neck down, but has a giant four-legged spider in place of a head.
 The legs of his spider head have the ability to move at fast speeds and jump vast distances, while the head itself is capable of firing sticky webs and paralyzing venom beams.

 Katarou

 Katarou (voiced by Keone Young) is a martial artist and member of the Brotherhood of Evil.

 Killer Moth

 Killer Moth (voiced by Thomas Haden Church in the episode "Date with Destiny", Marc Worden in the episode "Can I Keep Him?") is a lepidopterist with command over swarms of large mutated moths that are capable of eating through anything.
-He wields a moth-like body armor equipped with razor-sharp claws and a pair of wings that gives him an elevated level of speed, strength and reflexes, has the ability to adhere to walls, as well as flight.
+He wears a moth-like suit of body armor equipped with razor-sharp claws and a pair of wings that gives him enhanced speed, strength, and reflexes.
+He can also adhere to walls and fly.